jeuxdemains/ray-casting-3D-rendering-engine/README.md

 # ray-casting-3D-rendering-engine
-NOTE: This is a work-in-progress-during-my-free-time project and it's far from complete, clean or optimized.
+NOTE: This is a work-in-progress-in-my-free-time project and it's far from complete, clean or optimized.

 This is my ray casting engine coded from scratch in C++ mimicking the engine of Wolfenstein 3D by John Carmack originally released in 1991 by id Software.